-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.96% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Calabasas telecommute to their jobs.
+Overall, about 13.59% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Calabasas in 2010 was $60,703, which is wealthy relative to California and the nation.
-This equates to an annual income of $242,812 for a family of four.
-However, Calabasas contains both very wealthy and poor people as well.
+The per capita income in Calabasas in 2018 was $74,961, which is wealthy relative to California and the nation.
+This equates to an annual income of $299,844 for a family of four.

-Calabasas is a somewhat ethnically-diverse city.
+Calabasas is a very ethnically-diverse city.
 The people who call Calabasas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Calabasas residents report their race to be White, followed by Asian.
-Important ancestries of people in Calabasas include Russian, German, Italian, Iranian, Irish and English.
+Important ancestries of people in Calabasas include Irish, Iranian, English, German, and Russian.